 - Intense dehydration.

-- Exposure to hot air for prolonged periods.
-Likewise, exposure to dry cold air during winters can have a similar effect.
+- Exposure to hot air for prolonged periods and exposure to dry cold air during winters can have similar effects.

 - Malnutrition.